ericstrobl/PCp/README.md

 # PC with p-values (PC-p)

-This is a MATLAB implementation of PC with p-values (PC-p) algorithm.
+This is a MATLAB implementation of the PC with p-values (PC-p) algorithm.
 The algorithm returns edge-specific p-values for all edges in the output of PC (i.e., the PDAG) by:

 1. Deriving complex edge-specific hypothesis tests by conjoining and disjoining the results of primitive conditional independence tests, and
 2. Using modified (a) skeleton discovery, (b) v-structure orientation, and (c) orientation rule application procedures to help ensure that the p-value estimates are valid.